EpicSkookumScript/EpicSkookumScript.github.io/docs/docs/ue4/setup.md

 ### Still having issues?

-If you have any additional issues or questions, please head over to the [SkookumScript forum](https://skookum.chat/) and see if other users have had a similar issue resolved or create a post describing your issue and we will help walk you through it.
+If you have any additional issues or questions, please head over to the [SkookumScript forum][forum] and see if other users have had a similar issue resolved or create a post describing your issue and we will help walk you through it.

 ---
 [**Next >>**{:.tip} **SkookumScript Primer**](/docs/v3.0/)<br/>